 - Practice Guidelines

-For a list of upcoming public hearings in 2021 head to the DRC’s website – Our Schedule.
+The above list may not be the most accurate list, for a more accurate list of upcoming public hearings in 2021 head to the DRC’s website – Our Schedule.

 Want to learn more about the DRC?

 Find out how to tell your story and where to get support on our website.